 and the Division of Law Enforcement (LE)

 During the winter months, manatees head for warm waters, such as springs and energy center discharge canals.
 For the remainder of the year, manatees are widely dispersed in Florida’s waterways and along the coast.
-The following is a list of some of the places where you can see the endangered Florida manatee in captivity or in the wild.
+The following is a list of some of the places where you can see the Florida manatee in captivity or in the wild.

 Report a distressed or dead manatee

 Wildlife Alert: 888-404-3922State mobile: #FWC or *FWCText to: Tip@MyFWC.com

 Donate $5 to get your manatee decal at Florida Tax Collector offices2017-2018 Decal: Look out for manatees

 Manatee Related Links

 © 1999-2018 All Right Reserved.
 State of Florida.